jeffkloy/usm-takehome/README.md

 # Hello, World!
-Kubernetes GitOps Demo

-This repository demonstrates a complete GitOps workflow for deploying applications on AWS EKS using Terraform, Argo CD, and Helm.
+This repository demonstrates a complete GitOps workflow for deploying hello-world on AWS EKS using Terraform, Helm, and Argo CD.

 ## 🚀 Overview